elcritch/sdfy/README.md

-# SDFY - Fast Signed Distance Functions for GUIs and Images
+# SDFY - Fast Vector Shapes *with* Shadows for GUIs and Images using SDFs

 ![All Shapes Example](data/all_shapes_grid.png)

 A high-performance library implementing 2D signed distance functions (SDFs) with multiple rendering modes and SIMD optimizations.
-Implemented with Nim, but compatible with C/C++.
+Implemented with Nim but compatible with C/C++.
+Drop a note if you'd like a C API.

+These SDFs are targeted and tune for quickly making drop shadows for GUIs.
+These can be used with graphical renderers to speed up expensive drop and inset shadows.

 ## Features